In almost all regions, you still need a physic SIM card in Galaxy S9 0r S9+ to make calls or use mobile data connections.

 If this happens, you should call your phone company.
 The support staff should send you an SMS message, and you just need to apply it to reset the APN settings in the SIM card.

-By default, the SIM card in Galaxy S9 will try to connect to the fastest available network.
+By default, the SIM card in the Galaxy S9 will try to connect to the fastest available network.

 Therefore, it is normally not necessary to manually set up mobile network mode.